MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_scripts.rst

 Adding a PSyclone transformation script to the correct location
 ---------------------------------------------------------------

-Each transformation script must reside in a matching location to the target source file as found in the **built** application.
+Each Python transformation script must reside in a matching location to the target source file as found in the **built** application.

 Each file to be transformed must use a global transformation script, such as ``global.py`` (present in a site target and PSyclone method folder), or